huggingface/datasets/docs/source/package_reference/logging_methods.rst

 Logging methods
 ----------------------------------------------------

-🤗 Datasets strives to be transparent and explicit about how it works, but this can be quite verbose at times.We have included a series of logging methods which allow you to easily adjust the level of verbosity of the entire library.
+🤗 Datasets strives to be transparent and explicit about how it works, but this can be quite verbose at times.
+We have included a series of logging methods which allow you to easily adjust the level of verbosity of the entire library.
 Currently the default verbosity of the library is set to ``WARNING``.

 To change the level of verbosity, use one of the direct setters.
 For instance, here is how to change the verbosity to the ``INFO`` level: